MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/resolve-orphaned-organization.md

 If you don't know who the Azure DevOps Administrator is for your organization, follow these steps to find out.

 1. To find your Azure DevOps Administrator, go to the [Azure portal](https://portal.azure.com/), as described in [View and assign administrator roles in Azure AD](/azure/active-directory/users-groups-roles/directory-manage-roles-portal).
-To learn more about Azure AD roles, see [Administrator role permissions in Azure AD](/azure/active-directory/users-groups-roles/directory-assign-admin-roles).
+For more information about Azure AD roles, see [Administrator role permissions in Azure AD](/azure/active-directory/users-groups-roles/directory-assign-admin-roles).
 2. The Azure DevOps Administrator can now complete the steps in [Change Azure DevOps owner](change-organization-ownership.md) to claim ownership of the target Azure DevOps organization.

 ## When you don't have an Azure DevOps Administrator